 Playing at Washington Hall • University of Notre Dame Reserved Seats \$16 • Seniors \$14 • All Students \$12 Tickets available at LaFortune Student Center Ticket Office.
 MasterCard and Visa orders call 631-8128.
-Despite splitting the weekend, there was a lot of satisfaction for the Irish.
+Liles, who fired one past Cey.
+The goal gave the Spartans a 1-0 lead and a lot of momentum going into the third.
+The third period proved to be more of the same, as the goalies continued to be tested.
+With 1:05 left Irish coach Dave Poulin pulled Cey in favor of a sixth attacker.
+However, instead of Notre Dame coming up with the game-tying goal, Michigan State was able to put in the empty-netter to seal the Despite splitting the weekend, there was a lot of satisfaction for the Irish.
 For one, they beat the No. 3 team in the country on its home ice.
 And the Irish defensive unit finally showed up.
 After giving up 13 goals the previous weekend, the Notre Dame defense only gave up three (the fourth being the empty net goal) in the series.
-Next week the Irish have won't take the ice again until Feb.
+Next week the Irish have a bye weekend.
+They won't take the ice again until Feb.
 22 and 23 at Lake Superior State.
 It will be important for them to keep the momentum they gained from this weekend.
 "In the next couple of weeks we need to keep a level head," said Cey.
 "We can't get too high from this win.
 We need to keep our conditioning up and have a good stretch run."
 Contact Matt Orenchuk at morenchu@nd.edu.

+BRIAN PUCEVICH/The Observer

+Senior David Inman moves down the ice in Notre Dame's previous loss to Alaska Fairbanks earlier this season.

+VOTE TODAY!!!

-BRIAN PUCEVICH/The Observer Senior David Inman moves down the ice in Notre Dame's previous loss to Alaska Fairbanks earlier this season.
-UDAY The 2002 Primary Election is being held TODAY Monday, February 11 See postings in your dorm for voting times and places Off-Campus Students can vote by the 1st Floor DeBartolo Hall computer cluster From 10 am until 1:30 pm Seniors can vote too!!!
+The 2002 Primary Election is being held TODAY Monday, February 11 See postings in your dorm for voting times and places Off-Campus Students can vote by the 1st Floor DeBartolo Hall computer cluster From 10 am until 1:30 pm Seniors can vote too!!!
 Don't forget to vote!!

 Sponsored by the Notre Dame Judicial Council

-page 14

-The Observer ♦ SPORTS

-Monday, February 11, 2002
+SALT LAKE 2002